tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 Open the lesson slides, navigate to the "Terms Relevance (Understanding TF–IDF)" section, and highlight the following:

 * In a world of words, analyzing text can be confusing due to the complexity of language.
-That is why measuring term relevance is useful—it offers a way to understand how important a word is to a document in a collection of documents or a corpus.
+This is why measuring term relevance is useful—it offers a way to understand how important a word is to a document in a collection of documents or a corpus.

 [[The following is a list/guide of ... ]]

-* A **corpus** (_corpora_ in plural) is a large, structured, and organized collection of text documents that normally focuses on a specific matter; there are monolingual or single-language corpora, and multilingual or multiple-language corpora.
+* A **corpus** (_corpora_ in plural) is a large, structured, and organized collection of text documents that normally focuses on a specific matter.
+There are monolingual, or single-language, corpora and multilingual, or multiple-language, corpora.

 * **TF–IDF** is a weighting factor intended to measure how important a word is to a document in a corpus.